Balloon Kid: Setting

 Balloon Kid takes place in a small part of an unnamed, Earth-like world.
 The only city in this part of the world is a town known as Pencilvania, a little town with pencil-shaped skyscrapers.
 Other places in this part of the world are these unnamed locations in order of appearance: a forest, an ocean with a giant whale, an icy mountain, and an industrial building.
-The very first place a player starts from is a small house in a rural part of Pencilvania.
+The first place a player starts from is a small house in a rural part of Pencilvania.
 There lived a brother and sister who loved to play with balloons.
 Alice and her younger brother, Jim, would spend endless days filling the skies with their balloons.

 One day, Jim filled all his balloons and tied them together to make a beautiful balloon rainbow across the sky.
-"What a great idea this was, Jim," said Alice, "but please be careful!".
+Alice said: "What a great idea this was, Jim, but please be careful!".
 Just then, a strong wind blew and Jim was carried away into the sky.
 "Oh, no!
 This is terrible, I must save Jim!", thought Alice.
 Meanwhile, Jim, who was a very clever boy, thought, "I wonder how Alice will find me.........Wait!
 I've got an idea.
 I'll leave a trail of balloons for Alice to follow!".